Using dust to constrain dark matter models: Discussion

-Counterintuitively, Figure \ref{fig:subhalo_central_pop} shows that the fiducial warm dark matter simulation produces more low-mass satellite galaxies than any other simulation, as mentioned in Section \ref{sec:tuning_results}.
-This is rather unexpected, given that warm dark matter is generally implemented to decrease satellite numbers.
-The apparent overproduction in the simulation \footnote{Although we note that both warm dark matter simulations produce fewer \textit{total subhaloes} than their cold dark matter counterparts.} could be due to a number of factors, first among them the artificial fragmentation common in warm dark matter simulations \citep{wang_discreteness_2007}.
-We have explored removing such artificial halos by implementing a minimum 100-particle limit.
-Our testing suggests that artificial halos are not the cause of the excess.
+Counter-intuitively, Fig. \ref{fig:subhalo_central_pop} shows that the fiducial WDM simulation produces more low-mass satellite galaxies than any other simulation, as mentioned in Section \ref{sec:tuning_results}.
+This is rather unexpected, given that WDM is generally implemented to decrease satellite numbers.
+The apparent overproduction in the simulation \footnote{Although we note that both WDM simulations produce fewer \textit{total subhaloes} than their CDM counterparts.} could be due to a number of factors, first among them the artificial fragmentation common in WDM simulations \citep{wang_discreteness_2007}.
+We have explored removing such artificial haloes by implementing a minimum 100-particle limit.
+Our testing suggests that artificial haloes are not the cause of the excess.
 More work is needed to identify spurious haloes, e.g. identifying pancake haloes in the initial conditions \citep{lovell_properties_2014}, but this is beyond the scope of this paper.
-Alternatively, \cite{oman_warm_2024} found that warm dark matter may boost the number of low-mass galaxies in 21-cm hydrogen observations.
-They state this may be because galaxies tend to form later in warm dark matter simulations, and the subsequent delay in star formation helps them retain more gas than their cold dark matter counterparts.
-Additionally, the higher concentration of cold dark matter haloes may drive faster merging times, causing an excess of warm dark matter satellites that have yet to fully merge by the same point in time.
+Alternatively, \cite{oman_warm_2024} found that WDM may boost the number of low-mass galaxies in 21-cm hydrogen observations.
+They state this may be because galaxies tend to form later in WDM simulations, and the subsequent delay in star formation helps them retain more gas than their CDM counterparts.
+Additionally, the higher concentration of CDM haloes may drive faster merging times, causing an excess of WDM satellites that have yet to fully merge by the same point in time.
 This may be true, at least for our Milky Way analogue.
-We defer such an investigation to later work, conscious that the most stringent limits on warm dark matter particle masses are based on the observation of satellites below the resolution of these simulations \citep{banik_novel_2021, nadler_constraints_2021, dekker_warm_2022}.
-However, the possibility of a warm dark matter universe potentially producing more satellite galaxies in some haloes prompts further investigation into the variety of pathways for satellite accretion in a warm dark matter universe and how these might compare with our own Milky Way satellites.
+We defer such an investigation to later work, conscious that the most stringent limits on WDM particle masses are based on the observation of satellites below the resolution of these simulations \citep{banik_novel_2021, nadler_constraints_2021, dekker_warm_2022}.
+However, the possibility of a WDM universe potentially producing more satellite galaxies in some haloes prompts further investigation into the variety of pathways for satellite accretion in a WDM universe and how these might compare with our own Milky Way satellites.